 I was jolted awake upon touchdown.
 I rubbed my eyes and opened the window shade.
 Yep, engine was still the only thing I could see other than the runway.
 I attempted to stretch, but airplanes barely have enough sitting room under the luggage hold.
-I wonder why we couldn’t just drop our stuff in some sort of conveyor belt that takes the bags under the plane where the conveyor is then just reversed upon landing.
+I wonder why we couldn’t just drop our stuff in some sort of conveyor belt that takes the bags under the plane, then just reversed upon landing.
 Bags get stacked up and you pick them up on your way out.

 I met Carlos on the outside and we followed the signs to the airlines terminals.
-We still had to book our next flight in the morning to Copenhagen.
+We still had to book our next flight after the rock show in Copenhagen.
 We took one look at the long lines and figured easyJet was the best bet.
-We waited in line and asked for first flight to Berlin.
-I had forgotten that airlines generally require real names.
+I had forgotten that airlines generally require real names when purchasing a ticket.
 We had always called him Bay, but I was unsure how to fully spell his real name.
-Luckily, Carlos had written it down prior to takeoff and quickly we had three tickets.
+Luckily, Carlos had written it down prior to takeoff and quickly we had three tickets London to Copenhagen.

-We next located ATM and procured some £ for our 24 hour and counting down stay.
+We next located an ATM to procure some £ for our 24 hour and counting down stay.
 We also were near the train station so we also picked up tickets into downtown London.
 We asked for the stop nearest our hotel and were directed accordingly.
-There seemed to be trains about every 10 minutes so you are always a short wait away from a train that could take to London or either direction of the country.
+There seemed to be trains about every 10 minutes so you are always a short wait away from a train that could take one to London or either direction of the country.

 I stared out the window as we pulled away from the station and smiled.
 We had made it to London!
 I’d been before, but never outside the airport.
 I was struck by the number of gardens there were.
 It seemed every house didn’t have a backyard, but was instead full of tomato cages, flowers or other vegetable.
 Gardens look a whole lot better than grass backyards.
 Plus, all that work mowing could be spent growing something, anything.
 When will we learn in the US?